 The council alone is not responsible for the state of the city

 and it is not just up to them to keep it clean.
 Manners have changed.
 Where once people would sit inside at a table and eat, it is apparently now

 acceptable to be walking around eating and drinking.
-On the benches in the mall, people sit cramming in overstuffed wraps, with carrot
+On the benches in the mall, people sit cramming overstuffed wraps into their mouths, with carrot

 and mayonnaise oozing out all over the place.
 Teenagers with burgers and chips and litres of drink scatter debris willy nilly.
 And who is chewing all

 that gum and dropping it on the ground?
 I can only think it is all the former smokers, who are used to dropping their butts on the ground.
 I never

-since it makes a mess of every footpath in the city, from the black slate tiles in King William
+see anyone chewing gum and yet apparently they must since it makes a mess of every footpath in the city, from the black slate tiles in King William

 Street to the motley tiles along the mall and the new rather pretty mosaic look paving in Hindley Street.
 Gum is a menace and should be made illegal

 as in Singapore.
 On the other hand, littering is illegal and yet no one is ever prosecuted here.
 Everybody needs to take care of their surroundings

 and not leave it to others.
 Don't just drop cigarettes near the expensive cigarette disposal containers the council put on bins in the city, you

 actually have to put the cigarettes IN them.
 Wrote a letter to the paper about cigarette butts but it did not get printed-not a glamorous topic,

 26-2-13: Had lunch at a small cafe with a few tables next to pretty greenery in brick planters near North Tce, looked over and counted